 Q: I live in XYZ, can you use another feeder there?
 Where can I see if you need more coverage in my area?
 Etc.

-A: The answer is simple, if you live on planet earth yes we could use a feeder at your location.
-Though the map may look like you see aircraft in your area already so you would not be helping the truth is you can’t see what you can’t see.
-To detect aircraft with MLAT we need a minimum of 4 feeders to see it at all and the more receivers see it the better the MLAT accuracy.
-If an aircraft is low you may have to be within a few miles to be able to do that.
-Plus feeders go up and down all the time as equipment fails and peoples interests wain so the feeder you put up today may be the only one in the area working tomorrow.
+A: The answer is simple.
+If you live on planet earth, yes, ADSBexchange.com could use a feeder at your location.
+The map may look like you see aircraft in your are, but the truth is you can’t see what you can’t see.
+To detect aircraft with MLAT, we need a minimum of 4 feeders to receive data and the more receivers see it the better the MLAT accuracy.
+If an aircraft is low altitude, feeders may have to be within a few miles.

-Q: Is there any way to get my flight filtered off you website?
+Q: Is there any way to get my flight/aircraft removed from your website?

-A: The short answer: No… the long answer: No there is not.
-The simple fact is we do not filter any data from our website, all requests to do so will be ignored regardless of reason.
+A: The short answer: No. The long answer: No. ADSBexchange.com does not filter any data from our website, all requests to do so will be ignored.

-Q: Is there a way to see the Departure and Destination airport of the aircraft similar to how it is shown on other sites.
+Q: Is there a way to see the departure and destination airport of the aircraft from flight plans?

 Q: I’m building a project for my company but we aren’t making money off of it, can I get a free API key?

-A: Any project for a commercial entity regardless of if the end results are being sold, used internally only, or given away to the public on your website for free still requires a commercial API license.
-In limited situations ADSBx may choose to allow non-profit, research, or educational entities access to the API at reduced or no charge, in these situations such entities must meet all other requirements including hosting a feeder.
+A: Any project for a commercial entity regardless of if the end results are being sold or used internally requires a commercial API license.
+In very limited situations ADSBexchange.com may choose to allow non-profit, research, or educational entities access to the historical data or API at reduced fee, in these situations such entities must meet all other requirements including hosting a feeder.
 ADSBexchange.com API pricing is 1/100th of the cost of ADS-B data available anywhere else.